 If you’re a newer gardener, you might not have a grasp on when to water your broccoli plants just yet.
 Even if you’re a seasoned homesteader, it’s still possible to struggle with your plant’s needs.
 That’s why it’s important to be able to recognize a sick or suffering plant when you see one.

 When the leaves on your broccoli plant start to droop, it is most likely due to an issue of moisture (or lack thereof).
 Droopy leaves are obvious – they’ll be saggy and feel tender to the touch.
 As a rule, broccoli leaves should be robust and crisp and have a rich green color.
-For more information on diagnosing issues according to the color of your broccoli plant’s leaves, click here.
+If they aren’t this color, try diagnosing why the broccoli plant’s leaves are changing color.

 The best way to find out why your broccoli leaves are drooping is to stick a finger into the soil at the base of the plant.
 What does the soil feel like – is it dry, or is it wet?
 Check for moisture at least six inches deep.
 If the soil is dry, then you’ve found out the problem: give your broccoli a big drink of water and make sure to water them more regularly.